 Most of these lipid-lowering treatments work through the LDL Receptor in the liver to try to clear the blood stream of the high levels of cholesterol.
 But as these receptors don’t work properly in HoFH, due to the underlying genetic mutations, they have limited effect in lowering ‘bad cholesterol’ levels in HoFH patients.

 Another therapy is available, which involves the mechanical removal of cholesterol from the bloodstream through a process similar to dialysis called lipoprotein apheresis (LA).
 While LA can be effective in lowering cholesterol in the acute setting, cholesterol levels rebound rapidly returning to 50% of their original levels by day 3 and to baseline levels by day 7.
 Therefore, although the combination of statins, ezetimibe and PCSK9 inhibitors and LA may lower cholesterol levels to an extent, these treatments will not result in consistent and maintained lowering to recommended target levels.
 As such patients with HoFH still have high cholesterol levels and are at a continued risk of progressive atherosclerotic disease and life-threatening cardiac events, for example, heart attack, stroke, major cardiac surgery and premature cardiac death.

-Amryt Pharma holds an exclusive licence to sell Lojuxta®▼(lomitapide) for adult patients with HoFH across the EEA, Middle East, North Africa, Turkey and Israel.
+Amryt Pharma holds the marketing authorisation for Lojuxta®▼ and Juxtapid® (lomitapide) for adult patients with HoFH across the North America, Latin America, EEA, Middle East, North Africa, Turkey and Israel.
 It is a prescription medicine used along with diet and other lipid-lowering treatments, including low-density lipoprotein (LDL) apheresis where available, in adults with homozygous familial hypercholesterolemia (HoFH).

 Homozygous Familial Hypercholesterolaemia is a genetic condition that children inherit from both their parents.